MgLunac/branding/index.markdown

 **SUB-BRAND LOGOS:**

 Do not use unapproved names.
-Put the sub-brand name under the logo and must be centered.
+Put the sub-brand name under the logo and the text must be centered.
+Sub-brands: Smart Cities / Biologics Manufacturing Centre

 ![Example Image](https://github.com/MgLunac/branding/blob/8342248ff9a380f725ad6c196950831d8244859b/BMMO%20Dark%20version.png)